seehorne/GetGrinnected/written reports/sprint 4/sprint-journal.md

 * Allow user accounts to friend each other
 * Events sorted by category

-More recently (on April 8), we updated the aims of our minimum viable product to include the following:
+On April 8, we changed our MVP description to match with this better.

 - Shows all events currently happening at Grinnell (scraping information off of 25 live)
 - Create a user account (Grinnell emails only?)
   - Sign in: